Spread our blog

 Here we took data from the “sample_set” index and “access_combined_wcookie” is the sourcetype.
 Then we had used the dedup command on the ip field and then using table command took the data of ip and JSESSIONID in tabular view.
 If you see the data until now then it will look like this.

-You can also know about : SUBSEARCH
+You can also know about : Usage of REX attribute : max_match

 It’s showing a total 34 results but after using the “format” command all results are invoked into one event ( row ) named as “search”, as you can see from the previous figure from the result.